 SAGE Acronym

 The SAGE acronym, S.A.G.E., indicates peer recognition of excellence in a field.
 It is the highest honour that SAGE can bestow on an editor.
 Being a SAGE member doesn’t mean that you can automatically write the acronym after your name on opening and closing credits.
-Only those members who have been awarded the acronym, and have renewed their annual membership fee, are allowed to use it.
+Only those members who have been awarded the acronym, and have continued paid up membership, are allowed to use it.

 According to our the constitution, applications for acronym accreditation require that the editor:

-Be a current member of SAGE, with a minimum of five years continued paid-up membership.
+• Be a current member of SAGE, with a minimum of five years paid-up membership.

 An acronym sub-committee, consisting of a minimum of three SAGE members who hold the acronym, review the applications and make recommendations to the executive committee.